 Electricity

 Repair category 2

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every 5 years and on a change of occupancy.
+Notes There is no evidence of recent electrical testing and the consumer unit was noted to be dated.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.